Clear Roads, Clear Vision: Advancements in Multi-Weather Restoration for Smart Transportation: Introduction

-This survey presents a comprehensive review of state-of-the-art (SOTA) methods in multi-weather image and video restoration, focusing on the tasks of de-hazing, de-raining, and de-snowing.
-We categorize prior-based and learning-based approaches, including unified models that address multiple degradations.
-Moreover, we highlight their relevance to smart transportation applications, where robust visibility is essential for reliable decision-making.
-Our key contributions are as follows: \begin{itemize} \item Provide a comprehensive overview of existing methodologies and techniques for image/video de-hazing, de-raining, de-snowing, multi-weather and all-in-one restoration. \item Summarize SOTA approaches, including prior-based models, learning-based methods, and hybrid techniques. \item Discussed evaluation metrics and benchmark datasets relevant to image/video restoration in ITS. \item Identify current challenges and open research directions for advancing multi-weather restoration algorithms. \end{itemize}
+This survey reviews state-of-the-art (SOTA) multi-weather image and video restoration methods for dehazing, deraining, and desnowing, covering prior-based and learning-based approaches, including unified models.
+We also discuss their importance for smart transportation, where reliable visibility is critical for decision-making. \textbf{Our key contributions are:} \begin{itemize} \item Provide a comprehensive overview of methods for image/video dehazing, deraining, desnowing, and unified multi-weather restoration. \item Summarize SOTA approaches, including prior-based models, learning-based methods, and hybrid techniques. \item Discussed evaluation metrics and benchmark datasets relevant to image/video restoration in ITS. \item Identify current challenges and open research directions for advancing multi-weather restoration algorithms. \end{itemize}

-By presenting this comprehensive overview, we aim to support researchers and practitioners in driving forward the development of robust, weather-resilient vision systems tailored for next-generation smart transportation applications.
+Through this overview, we aim to support researchers in the development of robust, weather-resilient vision systems for next-generation smart transportation.